nodejs/node/doc/api/fs.md

 * Returns: {Promise}

-Change the file system timestamps of the object referenced by the `FileHandle` then resolves the `Promise` with no arguments upon success.
+Change the file system timestamps of the object referenced by the `FileHandle` then fulfills the `Promise` with no arguments upon success.

-This function does not work on AIX versions before 7.1, it will resolve the `Promise` with an error using code `UV_ENOSYS`.
+This function does not work on AIX versions before 7.1, it will reject the `Promise` with an error using code `UV_ENOSYS`.

 #### `filehandle.write(buffer[, offset[, length[, position]]])`